mdekrey/3d-printer-journal/2020-01/12/03-Harpers-pin.md

 Model: https://www.thingiverse.com/thing:2051721
 Slicer: Simplify3d
-Filament: White PL from Flashforge
+Filament: White PLA from Flashforge

 I discovered that the model had issues by using the Repair -> Identify Self Intersecting Surfaces, so I wanted to try this again.